Project-Owl/dms-lite-docker/README.md

 ## Prerequisites:

 -  **Docker** Download and install Docker for your operating system.
 To do this please go to the official installation page  [Install Docker](https://docs.docker.com/get-docker/)
 -  **Sqlite** You need to  install Sqlite on your host machine to host the database.
 Follow the installation for your OS here [Sqlite] ([https://www.sqlite.org/download.html](https://www.sqlite.org/download.html))
 -  **ClusterDuck Protocol** Install the CDP Library onto your computer by following these instructions  [CDP installation](https://github.com/Call-for-Code/ClusterDuck-Protocol/wiki/getting-started).  _you will need a WiFi or Serial PapaDuck  as well as a DuckLink device to test the DMS Lite._
-- **RaspAp - Only for Local Raspberry Pi Solution** If you dont have a local network to connect your Wifi PapaDuck to you can turn your Raspberry Pi into a Acces point by installing RaspAp [here](https://raspap.com/#quick). *Note: Install RaspAp after succesfully installing the docker image if your Pi uses a WiFi connection*
+- **RaspAp - Only for Local Raspberry Pi Solution** If you dont have a local network to connect your Wifi PapaDuck to you can turn your Raspberry Pi into a Acces point by installing RaspAp [here](https://raspap.com/#quick). *Note: Install RaspAp after successfully installing the docker image if your Pi uses a WiFi connection*

 ## Images
 In the root folder, there are three subfolders that each contain code to build a Docker image: